Daniel Holtzclaw

-Daniel Ken Holtzclaw (born December 10, 1986) is a convicted serial rapist and former law enforcement officer.
+Daniel Ken Holtzclaw (born December 10, 1986) is an American convicted serial rapist and former law enforcement officer.
 He was convicted in December 2015 of multiple counts of rape, sexual battery, and other sex offenses while on duty as an Oklahoma City Police Officer.

 Holtzclaw was convicted of eighteen counts involving eight different women.
 According to the police investigators, Holtzclaw abused his position as an officer by running background checks to find information that could be used to coerce victims into sex.
 During the trial, the defense questioned the victims' credibility during cross-examination, bringing up their criminal records.
 Of the thirteen women who accused Holtzclaw, several had criminal histories such as drug arrests, and all of them were African American.
 The prosecution argued that victims were deliberately chosen by Holtzclaw for these reasons.

 Holtzclaw pleaded not guilty to all charges.
 On December 10, 2015, he was convicted on 18 of 36 charges, and on January 21, 2016, he was sentenced to 263 years in prison, a de facto sentence of life in prison.

 On August 1, 2019, Holtzclaw was denied an appeal by the Oklahoma Court of Criminal Appeals, which upheld both his convictions and prison sentence.
 The defense petitioned the Supreme Court of the United States on the basis that merging 17 cases together "strains credulity".
 On March 9, 2020, the Supreme Court refused the petition.

 Early life

 Daniel Holtzclaw was born December 10, 1986, in the U.S. territory of Guam, to Eric, a white American, and a Japanese mother, Kumiko Holtzclaw.
-His father is a lieutenant with the police department in Enid, Oklahoma.
+His father, Eric Holtzclaw is a lieutenant with the police department in Enid, Oklahoma.
 Holtzclaw graduated from Enid High School in 2005.
 While there, he played football as a linebacker, setting a school record for 25 tackles in a game.
 He played linebacker at Eastern Michigan University, where he graduated with a degree in criminal justice in 2010.
 After graduating, Holtzclaw unsuccessfully attempted to get drafted into the NFL.
 Following that, he joined the Oklahoma City Police Department.